condecon/adaptivetesting/README.md

 # adaptivetesting
-_adaptivetesting_ is a Python package for Computerized Adaptive Testing that can be used for simulating as well as implementing adaptive tests into real testing scenarios.
+_adaptivetesting_ is a Python package for computer-aided adaptive testing that can be used to simulate and implement custom adaptive tests in real-world testing scenarios.

 ## Getting Started